-SCQF level just tells you what "level" your qualification is – Higher is a higher level than Standard Grade; Advanced Higher is a higher level than Higher.
+SCQF level just tells you the 'level' of your qualification – Higher is a higher level than National 5; Advanced Higher is a higher level than Higher.
 Hence, SCQF levels have been created as a way of quantifying this difference.
-Fortunately, a very handy diagram has been produced to allow you to easily see what level different qualifications are.
+Fortunately, a very handy diagram has been produced to allow you to easily see the level of the different qualifications.

 SCQF Credit Points

 Why should you care about credit points?
 Well, you shouldn't really.
 SCQF credit points are just a way of describing the 'value' of a course.
-Credit points are assigned different levels (for example, an Intermediate 2 is worth 24 points at level 5, whereas a Higher is worth 24 points at level 6).
+Credit points are assigned different levels For example, a National 5 is worth 24 points at SCQF Level 5, whereas a Higher is worth 24 points at SCQF Level 6).
 These credit points won't be of much practical consequence to you, so don't worry about them, but now you're at least aware of what they mean.

 If you'd like to compare the number of credit points different types of qualifications are worth, the SCQF have produced a handy interactive framework here.